anneglienke/challenge_DE_Germany_2022Q1/README.md

  - '_sdc_batched_at', '_sdc_received_at', '_sdc_sequence', '_sdc_table_version' - these are added by Stitch to monitor the load, most likely not useful for BI Analysts.
  - 'last' - according to SentiCrypt documentation, "this is not very useful and primarily for debugging", so it's also most likely not useful for BI Analysts.

+## Future improvements

+If there is already a pipeline deploy via airflow, deploy this via airflow too, so we can monitor only one thing Include transformation in the pipeline so that analysts can make more performatic and easier queries.